 - Stuffed Chicken: Stuff chicken breast with plenty of mozzarella and bake until golden brown for a comforting weeknight dinner!

 Fuss-free to prepare and insanely delicious to eat, this Mushroom Spaghetti (Sauce) will quickly become a cozy family favorite!

 Looking for more pasta sauce recipes?

-If you love this spaghetti sauce, try one of these delicious recipes next:
+If you love this spaghetti sauce with mushrooms, try one of these delicious recipes next!

 The best mushroom spaghetti recipe 👇